Dr Joanna Hartley is currently Deputy Head of the Department of Computer Science.

 She joined Nottingham Trent University in 1992 as a research assistant in the area of mathematical modelling of real-time systems and transputers.
 This led to her being awarded a PhD in 1996.
 Her thesis title was “Parallel Algorithms for Fuzzy Data Processing with Application to Water Systems”.

-Dr Hartley's research interests are in the area of simulation and mathematical modelling of real-world systems, in particular traffic and travel networks (Hartley, 2007).
+Dr Hartley's research interests are in the area of simulation and mathematical modelling of real-world systems, in particular traffic and travel networks (Alhoula and Hartley, 2014; Hartley, 2007).
 This includes the development of efficient stochastic time-dependent shortest-path algorithms for private transport (Polenta and Hartley, 2003) and scheduled public transport (Wu et al., 2005a; Wu et al., 2005b).
 The EU programme Models for Optimising Dynamic Mobility (MODUM) considers commuters using multi-modal transport who are faced with ever-changing conditions (caused by incidents, roadworks and congestion), and the aim is to provide a solution to the individual commuters that will result in global optimisation of the travel network.

 User preferences have been considered for public transport travel (Wu and Hartley, 2004a; Wu and Hartley, 2004b).
 In the future, user preferences and driver behaviour will be incorporated as an integral part of the decision process in generating individual optimal routes for users of private transport.
 Another necessary feature is the improved prediction of future travel times on urban links (Hartley, 2003a; Hartley, 2003b).